In an old granary next to the Campo Tures Parish Church, the Parish Museum with its treasures is located.

 € 1.00 adults, young people (14-18 years)

 € 40.00 minimum charge for special guided tour

 free for children under 14 years

-The Parish Museum is accessible only during a guided tour: all year round, the 1st and 3rd Friday of the month from 5 pm to 6 pm (in German and Italian language), closed on public holidays.
+The Parish Museum will reopen in spring 2022 for the sum.
+It is accessible only during a guided tour: the 1st and 3rd Friday of the month from 5 pm to 6 pm (in German and Italian language).